Children's Code: less than six months to go!

 You may otherwise transfer personal data outside of the EU if the data subject gives you their explicit consent to do so.
 For consent to be deemed ‘explicit’ under the GDPR, it must be expressly confirmed in words, rather than by any other positive action, for example unticking a checked box.

-If you currently rely on the Privacy Shield as a transfer mechanism and require advice on reviewing your data flows and implementing an alternative, legally compliant, transfer mechanism, please call 01332 226 130 or complete the form below.
+If you currently rely on the Privacy Shield as a transfer mechanism and require advice on reviewing your data flows and implementing an alternative, legally compliant, transfer mechanism, please call us on 01332 226 130 or complete the form below.

 Scroll to next section